 Porto

-Porto is Portugal’s second-largest city and is known for its port wine, charming riverside district, and historic buildings.
+Porto is Portugal’s second-largest city and is known for its port wine, and charming riverside district, and historic buildings.

 The city has a more laid-back atmosphere than Lisbon and is popular with expats looking for a slower pace of life.